ylabrj/jam/README.md

-# Jarduino - Arduino Sketches in a Jupyter Notebook Cell
+# jam - Jupyter Notebook and Arduino Mash-Up using cell magics

+### *Formerly jorduino until I found out the java people already used that name

 *Designed for the Iron Python Kernel*